RanganathanKasiganesan/Learn/README.md

 Step 1: Go to the URL: https://git-scm.com/book/en/v2 and start reading it thoroughly.

   Task #1: Create a github account using the following URL: https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account

+  Task #2: Go through this material: https://github.com/cassidoo/HTML-CSS-Tutorial and start your learning track